The Rules of War Blog is managed by the American Red Cross International Humanitarian Law team.

 Clara Barton International Humanitarian Law Fellow

 Claudia is a New Zealander but was raised in Malaysia, Singapore, and Indonesia.
-She went to United World College South East Asia, where her interest in human rights began through learning about different cultures, traditions, and upbringings.
-She then attended Bard College, where she obtained a Bachelor of Arts in Human Rights and Art History followed by a Juris Doctor from Boston University School of Law.
-Her international background was what drew her to pursue international human rights and humanitarian law.
+She has a Bachelor of Arts in Human Rights and Art History from Bard College, and a Juris Doctor, with a concentration in International Law, from Boston University School of Law.

-Prior to law school, Claudia volunteered in two refugee camps in Greece, gaining on the ground experience.
-During law school was a staff attorney in the International Human Rights Clinic, a staff member on the American Journal of Law and Medicine, was the policy director and intake volunteer for the International Refugee Assistance Project, and interned for Reprieve U.K. and the Refugee Solidarity Network.
-Claudia developed her passion for IHL after taking Law and War and conducting research on the use of force for Professor Rebecca Ingber.
+Claudia's interest in international law stems from her upbringing but was solidified when she volunteered in two refugee camps in Greece after undergrad.
+There she gained an understanding of how international human rights law should work on the ground but was quickly exposed to the lack of enforcement.
+This is what motivated her to attend law school.
+During her time at BU, Claudia was a staff attorney in the International Human Rights Clinic, where her project focused on statelessness in Lebanon and the greater MENA region, a staff member on the American Journal of Law and Medicine, and was the policy director and intake volunteer for the International Refugee Assistance Project.
+In her summers, Claudia interned for Reprieve U.K. and the Refugee Solidarity Network.
+Claudia developed her passion for IHL, and particularly the intersection between IHRL and IHL, after taking Law and War and conducting research for Professor Rebecca Ingber.
 Outside of IHL and IHRL, Claudia is interested in privacy and national security law.

 Henry P. Davison International Humanitarian Law Fellow